 Coconut Oil for Infant and Children Specific Issues

 - Attention Deficit Disorder – there is no short explanation as to how coconut oil aids children with a diagnosis of ADD.
-I will write a future post about this topic as a part of my Coconut Health series.

 - Circumcision Healing – although I am personally against circumcision, I have read that coconut oil is a really great healer for this.